6 CRR-NY 371.3NY-CRR

 (1) A solid waste exhibits the characteristic of corrosivity if a representative sample of the waste has either of the following properties:

-(ii) it is a liquid and corrodes steel (SAE 1020) at a rate greater than 6.35 mm (0.250 inch) per year at a test temperature of 55 degrees Celsius (130 degrees Fahrenheit) as determined by the test method specified in the National Association of Corrosion Engineers (NACE) Standard TM-01-69 as standardized in Test Methods for Evaluating Solid Waste, Physical/Chemical Methods, EPA Publication SW-846, as incorporated by reference in section 370.1(e) of this Title.
+(ii) it is a liquid and corrodes steel (SAE 1020) at a rate greater than 6.35 mm (0.250 inch) per year at a test temperature of 55 degrees Celsius (130 degrees Fahrenheit) as determined by Method 1110A Test Methods for Evaluating Solid Waste, Physical/Chemical Methods, EPA Publication SW-846, as incorporated by reference in section 370.1(e) of this Title.

 (2) A solid waste that exhibits the characteristics of corrosivity has the EPA hazardous waste number of D002.